-Because air quality (AQ) levels can vary from one area of the county to another, and because principals know their students and school, we are asking each principal to decide whether to keep some of all of their students indoors when air quality is poor.
+Air Quality GuidelinesThere are times throughout the school year, especially in the fall and winter months, when air pollution levels are higher than typical.
+Because air quality (AQ) levels can vary from one area of the county to another, and because principals know their students and school, we are asking each principal to decide whether to keep some or all of their students indoors when air quality is poor.

 Principals are encouraged to take a conservative approach to student health and safety, keeping all students indoors and deferring outdoor aerobic activity when levels reach 120 or higher.

-The Washoe County School District website may contain links that lead to resources, video, etc., which is located on servers that are not maintained or controlled by the District.
+For questions or more information, the Student Health Services Department can be reached at 353-5966.The Washoe County School District website may contain links that lead to resources, video, etc., which is located on servers that are not maintained or controlled by the District.
 The District is not responsible for the contents of any such referenced websites or for the availability of access to such websites.